Boys (2003 film): Reception

 Siddhu Warrier of Rediff cited that the film "gets enmeshed in an intricate array of sub-plots.
 And somewhere along the way, the story begins to meander", adding that "college students, especially guys, might watch Boys more than once for the titillating scenes, the non-veg jokes, and, most importantly, the skimpy, transparent clothing sported by the heroine."
 Guru Subramaniam, also from Rediff stated that "Shankar's overconfidence in selling situations to the audience has failed this time.
 Many scenes, including the climax, look ordinary without any build-up sequences."
 Mokkarasu of Kalki gave a negative review calling it cultural murder without wasting our money, advising Vivek to continue as comedian and felt Ravi K. Chandran shouldn't have gave opportunity to others to handle camera and concluded by lamenting that such films should not increase sexual crime.

 Controversy

 Human Rights Commission issued notices against A. M. Rathnam and Shankar for depicting youth in poor light in the film.
 All India Women's Association also expressed objection against the film for its vulgar content.

 Box office

 In Kerala, the film was bought by the distributor for ₹38 lakh, it collected more than ₹1.5 crore from the state.
-Shankar blamed the film's underperformance on video piracy, "television onslaught" and the fact that "only youngsters" came to watch as he failed to appeal to other age demographics.
+Shankar blamed the film's underperformance on video piracy, "television onslaught" and his belief that "only youngsters" came to watch the film as it apparently failed to appeal to other age demographics.
 Though the film underperformed in Tamil, the Telugu version was successful.
 The film also ran in Sri Lanka for fifty days.
 The success of the Telugu version caused Siddharth to move from Chennai to Hyderabad and focus on Telugu films.